byui-physics/main/pages/Faculty/NelsonL/materialsResearch/MTP.md

 sbatch jobscript_select.sh
 ```
 and wait for it to complete.
 This
-could take several hours to complete and in later iterations, this job
+could take several hours to complete and, in later iterations, this job
 may need the better part of a day to complete.

+### 5. Augment Training Set

-5. Setup the requested calculations: Now we need to build VASP folders for the structures that were requested be added
+Now we need to build VASP folders for the structures that were requested be added
 into the training set:
 ```bash
 python builder.py AgAu -add